The price tag took a hit in order to sell the merchandise.

 Why KPIs matter

-If you just look at how much the salesperson sold per hour, it gives an indication of performance, but it doesn’t really give a clear picture of what has been lost.
+If you look at how much the salesperson sold per hour, it indicates performance, but it doesn’t give a clear picture of what has been lost.
 Salesperson B generated 30% more profit but faced fewer customers in less time.

 Think about how much that difference could be in a month, a season, a year...

 A real example: I recently purchased an Armani suit on sale.
-After the saleswoman had the tailor fit the suit, she went to the register to ring me up.
-She never suggested obvious add-ons I would have purchased including shirts, undershirts, ties, and shoes.
+After the saleswoman had the tailor fit the suit, she rang me up at the register.
+She never suggested obvious add-ons I would have purchased, including shirts, undershirts, ties, and shoes.
 She settled for crumbs without considering the feast.
-I left having spent something on a sale item but nothing on the full-price items.
+I spent something on a sale item but nothing on the full-price items.

 Salespeople, not clerks